Navigation auf uzh.ch

 Academic Career

 I studied (in chronological order) mathematics at ETHZ, linguistics, philosophy, and Multi-Lingual Text Analysis at UZH, where I graduated with an MA in Philosophy and Multi-Lingual Text Analysis.
-My PhD thesis (summa cum laude, also at UZH) focused on the philosophy of mind and the empiricist inferentialism of W.V.O.
+My PhD thesis (summa cum laude, also at UZH) focused on the philosophy of W.V.O.
 Quine.
 After that, I spent several years working in university management and as a part-time postdoc in Data Science and NLP at the University of St.Gallen.
-Now I am honored to be PI at project AI-R. Throughout my academic career, I have successfully acquired competitive third-party funding from various institutions, including the SNSF.
+Now I am honored to be PI at project AI-R both at the DSI and at the Department of Computational Linguistics.
+Throughout my academic career, I have successfully acquired competitive third-party funding from various institutions, including the SNSF.

-I have been teaching on a university level since 2013, predominantly in logics and theoretical philosophy, at UZH and the University of St.Gallen (HSG).
+I have been teaching on a university level since 2013, predominantly in logics and theoretical philosophy as well as, together with Peter Hongler, in legal methodology, at UZH and the University of St.Gallen (HSG).